Ozarih/Knaritos/README.md

 # Naming Conventions

-(12) When naming variables or functions, use short lowercase names if possible:
+(12) When naming variables or functions, use camelcase short lowercase names:

 **Good style**

-    isna
+    isNotAvailable

 **Bad style**

-    isNotAvailable, is_not_available
+    isnotavailable, is_not_available,isna

-(13) If a variable or function name is too long to be read in all lowercase, insert underscores at word boundaries:
+(13) The functions names are Hungarian Standard:

 **Good style**

-    lookup_table
+    DeleteRows()

 **Bad style**

-    lookupTable, LookupTable
+    fDeleteRows(), Delete_Rows()

 (14) When naming mutable or immutable types, use initial-cap camelcase: